About Winnitex

 1997

-Zhejiang Hing Fung Weaving, Dyeing & Printing Co., Ltd. was established in Xiaoshan, Zhejiang, China.
-Winnitex was also the first foreign investor in Zhejiang Province and imported Italian weaving looms and Japanese dyeing machines to set up a state-of-the-art production facility.
+Zhejiang Hing Fung Weaving, Dyeing & Printing Co., Ltd. established in Xiaoshan.
+Winnitex: first foreign investor in Zhejiang Province.
+Imported Italian weaving looms and Japanese dyeing machines.

 Winnitex's old factory location in Hong Kong back in the 80s.